Separation and Divorce, Catholic Perspective

 Assent to Three Conditions

 - Have you come here to enter into marriage without coercion, freely and wholeheartedly?

 - Are you prepared to love and honor each other for as long as you both shall live?

 - Will you accept children lovingly from God, and bring them up according to the law of Christ and his Church? (optional for elderly)

 Consent – Solemn Vow

-Those marrying make a promise, “I take you for my lawful wife (or husband), to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, until death do us part.”
+Those marrying make a promise, “I take you for my lawful wife (or husband), to have and to hold, from this day forward, for better, for worse, for richer, for poorer, in sickness and in health, to love and to cherish until death do us part.”

 Obligation to Live in Same Home

 Husband and wife should live together unless one did something severe enough to give the other legitimate cause to separate (see canon 104, 1151).
 Emotional detachment and simple annoyances are not a basis for separation.

 Presumption of Validity